MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-get-started.md

    > [!NOTE]
    > If you don't already have RNPM installed, you can do so by running `npm i -g rnpm` and then executing the above command.
 If you already have RNPM installed, make sure you have v1.9.0+ in order to benefit from this one step install.*

-2. You will be prompted for the deployment key you would like to use.
+2. You will be prompted for the deployment key you want to use.
 If you don't already have it, you can retrieve this value by running `appcenter codepush deployment list -a <ownerName>/<appName> --displayKeys`, or you can choose to ignore it (by simply hitting `<ENTER>`) and add it in later.
 To get started, we'd recommend just using your `Staging` deployment key, so that you can test out the CodePush end-to-end.

 #### Plugin Installation (iOS - CocoaPods)
 1. Add the React Native and CodePush plugin dependencies to your `Podfile`, pointing at the path where NPM has installed modules